-If your shares are registered directly in your name with B&G Foods' registrar and transfer agent, Computershare (successor to BNY Mellon Shareowner Services), you are considered a stockholder of record with respect to those shares.
+If your shares are registered directly in your name with B&G Foods' registrar and transfer agent, Computershare, you are considered a stockholder of record with respect to those shares.

 If your shares are held in a brokerage account or bank, you are considered the "beneficial owner" of those shares.